aymendev1/Authentication-App-Social-Media-Accounts-/README.md

 ### How To Use

-- First of all , you should create a .env file on the following path ( server/config ) for the Secret Keys of each platform and link to your DB, then fill in the following Form and past it on the file
+- First of all , After Foring the project ,you should create a .env file on the following path ( server/config ) for the Secret Keys of each platform and link to your DB, then fill in the following Form and past it on the file

 ---